vitmalina/bela/docs/then.md

 # then

-execute a function
+Execute a function.

 ## Syntax

 ```js
 bela.then(func, [options])
 ```
-Does not modify the subject
+Does not modify the subject.

 ## Usage